 If you have answered "yes" to any of the above, then you need to ask and answer questions, but not just any old questions.
-Some questions will close just about any conversation down so quickly, you won't know what hit you.
-Others will keep the person talking for hours if necessary and some will only get the person to tell you what you want to hear—not the truth.
+Some questions will close just about any conversation down so quickly that you won't know what hit you.
+Others will keep the person talking for hours if necessary, and some will only get the person to tell you what you want to hear—not necessarily the truth.
 And if you are the one being asked the questions, you need to know how to overcome the interviewer's totally woeful questions and show yourself as brilliant!

 These are similar to closed questions in that, while they cannot be answered with "yes" or "no", they can be answered with just a short phrase and don't lead to a longer explanation or conversation.
 Examples of these factual questions might be, "What's the weather like?"
 "What time is it?"
 "What colour is the paint?".